HomerReid/meep_adjoint/docs/Tutorial/index.rst

-           The first step is to identify all of the :ref:`ingredients needed to define our design-optimization problem <OptProbIngredients>` and communicate them to :mod:`meep_adjoint` in the form of arguments passed to the :class:`OptimizationProblem` constructor.
+           The first step is to identify all of the :ref:`ingredients needed to define our design-optimization problem <OptProbIngredients>` and communicate them to :obj:`meep_adjoint` in the form of arguments passed to the :class:`OptimizationProblem` constructor.
-           The class instance we get back will furnish the portal through which we access :mod:`meep_adjoint` functionality and the database that tracks the evolution of our design and its performance.
+           The class instance we get back will furnish the portal through which we access :obj:`meep_adjoint` functionality and the database that tracks the evolution of our design and its performance.

-           The initialization phase also typically involves setting appropriate customized values for the many :doc:`configuration options <Customization>` affecting the behavior of :mod:`meep_adjoint`.
+           The initialization phase also typically involves setting appropriate customized values for the many :doc:`configuration options <Customization>` affecting the behavior of :obj:`meep_adjoint`.

            |br|